craftcms/cms/docs/sites.md

 If you want to create a site that will live at a completely different domain name, just make sure that its DNS record is pointing to your server, and make sure the web server is configured to point traffic for that domain to your `web/` directory.

 ::: tip
-If you have mulitple sites using different root domains like `https://site-a.com` and `https://site-b.com`, with the way Craft’s [license enforcements works](https://craftcms.com/support/license-enforcement), you’ll want to pick one of the domains to access the Craft Control Panel from for _all_ of the sites.
+If you have multiple sites using different root domains like `https://site-a.com` and `https://site-b.com`, with the way Craft’s [license enforcements works](https://craftcms.com/support/license-enforcement), you’ll want to pick one of the domains to access the Craft Control Panel from for _all_ of the sites.
 :::

 ::: tip